How to Clean a Wine Decanter (Pro Tips from a Sommelier)

 Want to go full pro?
 A few extra ideas:

 And if your decanter is super old and already etched?
-No cleaner will “restore” clarity…you’re dealing with permanent etching from minerals.
-But regular cleaning prevents new clouding.
+No cleaner will “restore” clarity, you’re dealing with permanent etching from minerals at this point, but regular cleaning prevents new clouding.

 At the end of the day, cleaning a decanter doesn’t have to be a battle.
 I’ve tried beads, brushes, dishwasher pods (don’t do it!!!), vinegar, and baking soda.